nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 - **Add module: `add mod`**

   Adds a module to your module list.
-You have to indicate the number of modular credits and optionally specify a short description for the module.<br>
+You must indicate the number of modular credits and may optionally specify a short description for the module.<br>
   > ⚠ <span style="color:#ffa500">**IMPORTANT:**</span>
   >
   > The module code must be a single word, and can only consist of alphanumeric characters as well as the underscore `_`.